What are your hours of operation, and where may I come by to see your animals?

 No problem!
 The majority of our adopters are not local to our area.
 Some families cash in their frequent flyer miles and come in, since our pets are small enough to bring on board as carry-on.
 Some families drive in from other states, or other parts of Texas.

 If you need transport assistance, our preferred method is by plane, which is an all-inclusive fee of either $100 (most common) or $200, depending on the airline.
 We occasionally have to use ground transport, and that fee is $200.
+Additionally, you will need to pay for the health certificate required for travel ($40).

 *Please note: transport companies and groups do not provide “doorstep delivery”.
 Typically, we are able to get the animal to the closest major city to you.
+Adopters are expected to be flexible and willing to pick up at an airport or nearby metropolitan city.